AVilezhaninov/STM32F429VG/15_Regular_ADC_started_from_TIM_with_DMA/README.md

 ## Regular ADC channels conversion started from TIM with DMA

-Template project for STM32F429VG, regular ADC channels conversion started from TIM with DMA.
+Regular ADC channels conversion started from TIM with DMA.

 Using CMSIS only.